Fair Housing Act Discrimination

 Landlords should maintain records on all prospective, current, and past tenants.
 Being able to produce consistent records as evidence of non-discriminatory practices is vital to any FHA defense.
 However, it is not a good idea to retain photos of tenants either during the screening process or after the tenants have vacated the property.
 In the case of evictions, documentation is necessary to show that there was a legitimate, non-discriminatory reason for evicting the tenant.
 For more on evictions and the eviction process, please see RPOA’s related article: What Are the Steps to Legally Evict a Tenant in Michigan?

 Landlords sometimes ask: How will “they” find out if I’m discriminating?
 Landlords are most frequently accused of discrimination by those that have applied for a rental and have been denied.
 The second most frequent accusation will come from a local advocacy organization that is monitoring online and printed rental advertising and sending out “testers.”
-Those that have feel they have been discriminated against most often report this information to the local advocacy group as well.
+Those that have felt they have been discriminated against most often report this information to the local advocacy group as well.

 Fair Housing Training